brotkrueml/typo3-feed-generator/Documentation/API/Interfaces/ItemInterface.rst

    .. php:method:: getId()

-      Get a unique identifier associated with this entry.
-For Atom 1.0 this is an atom:id element, whereas for RSS 2.0 it is added as a guid element.
+      Get a unique identifier associated with this item.
 These are optional so long as a link is added; i.e. if no identifier is provided, the link is used.

       :returntype: string

    .. php:method:: getTitle()

-      Get the title of the entry.
+      Get the title of the item.

       :returntype: string

    .. php:method:: getDescription()

-      Get the text description of the entry.
+      Get the text description of the item.

       :returntype: string

    .. php:method:: getContent()

-      Get the content of the entry.
+      Get the content of the item.
+In JSON this is the HTML content.

       :returntype: string

    .. php:method:: getLink()

-      Get a URI to the HTML website containing the same or similar information as this entry (i.e. if the feed is from a blog, it should provide the blog article's URI where the HTML version of the entry can be read).
+      Get a URI to the HTML website containing the same or similar information as this item (i.e. if the feed is from a blog, it should provide the blog article's URI where the HTML version of the entry can be read).

       :returntype: string

    .. php:method:: getAuthors()

       Get the data for authors.
+In JSON only one author is possible.

       :returntype: array

    .. php:method:: getDateCreated()

-      Get the date on which this entry was created.
-Generally only applicable to Atom where it represents the date the resource described by an Atom 1.0 document was created.
+      Get the date on which this item was created.
 If null, the date used will be the current date and time.

       :returntype: DateTimeInterface

    .. php:method:: getDateModified()

-      Get the date on which this entry was last modified.
+      Get the date on which this item was last modified.
 If null, the date used will be the current date and time.

+      Used in Atom and JSON.

       :returntype: DateTimeInterface

    .. php:method:: getCopyright()

-      Get a copyright notice associated with the entry.
+      Get a copyright notice associated with the item.

       :returntype: string